csc301-fall2014/CSC301H1F-L5101-Home/week4-tutorial-jeff.md

 * MVP will be our first release
     * Anything less than MVP is useless to the centre -- must support at least the researcher and the sequencing tech
     * *Any* software will be big improvement on current pen/paper system
+    * All high priority features will be implemented for MVP.
+Low/med come later

 Features for researcher
 ----